moduslabs/dollarstore-devsecops-bsides-orlando-2022/README.md

 2. Add the reference to DNS

-3. Copy the Cert ARN to your tfsecrets file
+3. Copy the Cert ARN.
+You wll need to add this to your .tfsecrets file in the next stage

-4. Cert should now be hooked up to the ELB
+4. Cert can now be hooked up to the ELB via Terraform

 ## The Terraform code